Progdrummer1/BellaBeat/Readme.md

 In this case study BellaBeat has hired me as a junior data analyst.
 BellaBeat is a high-tech manufacturer of health-focused products for women.
 They sell several smart devices tracking activity, sleep, stress, and reproductive health.
 My task is to identify trends found in fitness data gathered by Fitbit.
 By doing this they hope to be able to gather valuable information to improve their own marketing strategy.

-To answer this question, I will go through the process of:
+To answer this question, I will go through the following process:

 **Ask:** What is the business question that has to be addressed and how to get to the answer?